SlothKai/Angel-Hack-2024/README.md

 1. Bulletin Board to easily search for volunteer opportunities.
 2. User dashboard to view their hard earned badges and redeem rewards.
+3. A ML Model to recommend opportunities to users.

 ## Target Audience